AyeshaNaime003/DisasterWatch/README.md

  map

  login: get to go to the page, post to sent form data to view, using django's builtin functions, authenticate the valid user and then login(create session id)

+ news api: reliefweb, no ai key, just use get url to get news related to certain topics, rn only doing earthquakes, latest first

+ map api:
+ 1) folium: create colored polygons, send the html code to view which will embed